On this page

 A latent TB infection means a person is infected with the bacterium, but the disease does not develop and no symptoms are experienced.
 Latent infection occurs when the immune system of the infected person is able to keep the bacteria under control.
 The TB bacteria can remain dormant for years without causing the disease or symptoms.
-The World Health Organization states that about 5 to 10% of people who are infected with TB (but who are not also infected with HIV) will become sick or infectious at some time during their life.
+Persons with latent tuberculosis infection do not spread tuberculosis to others.

-For some individuals, active TB disease may develop within weeks of the initial infection.
+For some individuals, active TB disease may develop within 18-24 months of the initial infection.

 The signs or symptoms of active TB infection include: